Liquid chromatography–mass spectrometry

-History of LC-MS
+History

 The coupling of chromatography with MS is a well developed chemical analysis strategy dating back from the 1950s.
-Gas chromatography (GC)–MS was originally introduced in 1952, when A. T. James and A. J. P. Martin were trying to develop tandem separation - mass analysis techniques.
+Gas chromatography (GC)–MS was originally introduced in 1952, when A. T. James and A. J. P. Martin were trying to develop tandem separation – mass analysis techniques.
 In GC, the analytes are eluted from the separation column as a gas and the connection with electron ionization (EI) or chemical ionization (CI) ion sources in the MS system was a technically simpler challenge.
-Because of this, the development of GC-MS systems was faster than LC-MS and such systems were first commercialized in the 1970s.
-The development of LC-MS systems took longer than GC-MS and was directly related to the development of proper interfaces.
-V. L. Tal'roze and collaborators started the development of LC-MS in the late 1960s, when they first used capillaries to connect an LC columns to an EI source.
+Because of this, the development of GC-MS systems was faster than LC–MS and such systems were first commercialized in the 1970s.
+The development of LC–MS systems took longer than GC-MS and was directly related to the development of proper interfaces.
+Victor Talrose and his collaborators in Russia started the development of LC–MS in the late 1960s, when they first used capillaries to connect an LC column to an EI source.
 A similar strategy was investigated by McLafferty and collaborators in 1973 who coupled the LC column to a CI source, which allowed a higher liquid flow into the source.
 This was the first and most obvious way of coupling LC with MS, and was known as the capillary inlet interface.
-This pioneer interface for LC-MS had the same analysis capabilities of GC-MS and was limited to rather volatile analytes and non-polar compounds with low molecular mass (below 400 Da).
+This pioneer interface for LC–MS had the same analysis capabilities of GC-MS and was limited to rather volatile analytes and non-polar compounds with low molecular mass (below 400 Da).
 In the capillary inlet interface, the evaporation of the mobile phase inside the capillary was one of the main issues.
-Within the first years of development of LC-MS, on-line and off-line alternatives were proposed as coupling alternatives.
+Within the first years of development of LC–MS, on-line and off-line alternatives were proposed as coupling alternatives.
 In general, off-line coupling involved fraction collection, evaporation of solvent, and transfer of analytes to the MS using probes.
-Off-line analyte treatment process was time consuming and there was an inherent risk of sample contamination.
-Rapidly, it was realized that the analysis of complex mixtures would require the development of a fully automated on-line coupling solution in LC-MS.
+Off-line analyte treatment process was time-consuming and there was an inherent risk of sample contamination.
+Rapidly, it was realized that the analysis of complex mixtures would require the development of a fully automated on-line coupling solution in LC–MS.

-The key to the success and wide-spread adoption of LC-MS as a routine analytical tool lies in the interface and ion source between the liquid-based LC and the vacuum-base MS. The following interfaces were stepping-stones on the way to the modern atmospheric-pressure ionization interfaces, and are described for historical interest.
+The key to the success and widespread adoption of LC–MS as a routine analytical tool lies in the interface and ion source between the liquid-based LC and the vacuum-base MS. The following interfaces were stepping-stones on the way to the modern atmospheric-pressure ionization interfaces, and are described for historical interest.